Keyboard shortcuts

 )?;

-Use this if you want to lint PQL strings in an editor, rewrite them, or generate queries programmatically.
+The parser crates can be used independently if you want to lint PQL strings, rewrite them, or generate queries programmatically:

 Range Parsing